Our Emerson Sensi Touch WiFi thermostat rating:

 Sensi Touch vs. Sensi

-Longtime readers and thermostat enthusiasts (there’s dozens of us, I tell you!) might remember the Sensi name from this older model featuring an LCD display and plastic buttons.
-(We reviewed the original Emerson Sensi back in 2015 when we installed one in a family member’s winter cabin.)
+Longtime readers and thermostat enthusiasts (there’s dozens of us, I tell you!) might remember the Sensi name from the older model featuring an LCD display and plastic buttons.
+(We first installed the older Sensi back in 2016 and you can read our 2021 updated review here.)

 For the most part, the Sensi Touch is a direct descendent of the original Sensi – it uses the same app, it has (generally) the same compatibility with HVAC systems, but there’s one major difference: the Sensi Touch requires a C-wire.
 Whether or not this is a problem for you depends on what wires you have and what you’re willing to do to get them.
 (Read our guide to the C-wire here.)

 However, the Touch adds a few new features not seen in its predecessor besides just a touch screen: geofencing and support for Apple’s HomeKit (the updated ST55 model of the original Sensi also supports HomeKit with the addition of a C-wire).

 In general, though, the Touch doesn’t add a whole lot that the original Sensi didn’t have.
 Which one you choose might come down to your budget (the original is significantly cheaper, hovering around $100 last we checked), whether you already have a C-wire or are willing to put one in, and how badly you want a touch screen on your thermostat.

 We have long felt that original Sensi’s ability to run without a C-wire was a huge part of its appeal.
 Since the Sensi Touch requires a C-wire, we feel it’s now fair to directly compare it to its similarly priced competitors, the ecobee3 lite and the Nest Thermostat E.

 The biggest differences between the Sensi Touch and the ecobee3 lite are: